BenjaminWFox/website-2020/content/draft/tech/thinking-in-nextjs.md

 As far as starting out, just remember like any new learning there will be a learning curve.
 If you haven't worked much with Node.js the curve will be even steeper.

-It's definitely worth it, so don't get discouraged if things fell extra complicated at first 😰

 My main goal is to give you an overview of things to be aware of to help help flatten the curve!
+It's definitely worth it, so don't get discouraged if things feel extra complicated at first 😰

 ## Intro